Almost global well-posedness for quasilinear strongly coupled wave-Klein-Gordon systems in two space dimensions: Linearized equation: Alinhac's approach

 Here we have used the normal vector $n = (1,-\frac{x}{t})$ on $H_{\rho}$.
 It remains to verify that the integrand is positive definite and controls the integrand in the left hand side of \eqref{hrho-bd}.

 The leading contribution comes from $e_0$ and the quadratic part $f_{j0}$ of the $f_j$ and gives exactly the correct expressions.
-It remains to perturbatively estimate the contribution of the $v$ terms to the integrand in \eqref{hiperboloid}, which under the assumption \eqref{delta}, has size
+It remains to perturbatively estimate the cubic contributions to the integrand in \eqref{hiperboloid}, which under the assumption \eqref{delta}, has size

 as needed. \end{proof}

 To streamline the notations, it will help to introduce the following norm for functions $(U,V)$ in $C_T$,

 Then we have the following \begin{corollary} Under the same assumptions as Proposition~\ref{p:linear}, the solution $(U,V)$ to \eqref{general linearization} satisfies